 1) A collection of 170 pieces of Caughley porcelain including teapots, coffee cups, ewers, jugs cups and saucers, a meat tray and an asparagus server.

-1) Collection of Caughley porcelain; 2) Portrait of Dorothy Turner (nee Gallimore) by Various artists, late 18th century
+1) Collection of Caughley porcelain; 2) Portrait of Dorothy Turner (nee Gallimore) by Various, late 18th century

 © Shrewsbury Museum & Art Gallery